Exporting Guatemala Green Coffee Beans Changed in 2024

 4. Coffees are full-washed, patio-dried, and growers process a certain quantity, using the natural or honey process method.

-5. The buyer pays the grower direct.
+5. The buyer pays the grower directly.

-7. EFG ships 10-15-25-70-100 kilo sizes of coffee purchased from growers delivered in five days to the Buyer.
+7. EFG ships 10-15-25-70-100 kilo sizes of coffee purchased from growers, delivered in five days to the Buyer.

 9. No large capital investments.